 Mexican vehicle exports in 2012 reached 2.5 million units, a 9.4% increase compared to 2011.

 Companies Established in Mexico

-Most assembly companies in Mexico have auto parts companies located in the vicinity of their car plants to satisfy supply demands and delivery deadlines.
+Most assemblers in Mexico have auto parts companies located near their plants to satisfy supply and delivery time demands.

 Mexico offers assemblers high manufacturing capacity as well as the design and production of models to the highest quality standards and which are sold in markets with the highest demand.
 These are some examples:

 Attraction of Foreign Direct Investment

 Mexico's automotive and auto parts industries accounted for 20.8% of total foreign direct investment (FDI) in 2012.
 This proves that Mexico is an attractive destination for investments in the automotive industry.

 According to the Ministry of Economy, the terminal automotive industry attracted 861.7 million dollars in 2012.
 Accumulated FDI in the terminal automotive and auto parts industries in the 2006-2012 period is 13.283 billion dollars, an 8.8% share of total FDI received in Mexico during that period.